Cranberry Smoothie Bowl (Vegan and Keto Options)

 • Prepping Tip: To save time, freeze the ingredients in a ziplock bag.
 Then simply dump them in your blender in the morning, and you'll have a nutritious breakfast at the ready in just seconds!

-• Yogurt Options: I typically, use coconut yogurt for this smoothie bowl since I don’t eat much dairy, but plain greek yogurt is a great choice as well.
-If using coconut yogurt you might want to add some protein powder to increase the protein component of this dish.
+• Yogurt Options: I typically use coconut yogurt for this smoothie bowl since I don't eat much dairy, but plain Green yogurt yields the thickest result.
+If using coconut yogurt you might want to add some protein powder to boost the protein content.

-• Blender: I highly recommend a high powered blender like Vitamix or Blendtec–Personally I love my Vitamix.
-It smoothies super smooth and breaks down cranberry skins completely.
+• Blender: I highly recommend a high powered blender like Vitamix or Blendtec.
+I love my Vitamix.
+It smoothies super smooth and breaks down the cranberry skins completely.

 cranberry smoothie bowl